 - Shorter lifespan than lithium

-If you're aiming for longevity and lightweight flexibility, lithium is hands-down the best battery for van life.
+If you're aiming for long life and lightweight ease, lithium is hands-down the best battery for van life.

 12V vs. 24V Batteries: What’s Best for Your Camper Van?